SirEasternhouse/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring-bring-me-home script changes the working directory to the Home directory 3-listfiles script displays the current content of a directoty in a long format 4-listmorefiles script displays all directory contents ,including hidden files(starting with .) in  long format
+2-bring-bring-me-home script changes the working directory to the Home directory 3-listfiles script displays the current content of a directoty in a long format 4-listmorefiles script displays all directory contents ,including hidden files(starting with .) in  long format 5-listfilesdigitonly scrtipt displays all directory files with user group id's